-For the 2016 Plan Update, the Nor'Easter hazard is profiled on its own, which differs from the 2011 HMP where Nor'Easter was included in the High-Wind - Straight Line Winds hazard.
+For the 2016 HMP update, the Nor'Easter hazard is profiled on its own, which differs from the 2011 HMP where Nor'Easter was included in the High-Wind - Straight Line Winds hazard.
 There was no quantitative vulnerability assessment conducted for Nor'Easter events in the 2011 or 2016 HMP.
-Overall, the County's vulnerability has not changed; the entire County continues to be exposed and vulnerable to the Nor'Easter hazard.
+Overall, the county's vulnerability has not changed; the entire county continues to be exposed and potentially vulnerable to the Nor'Easter hazard.